French far-right presidential candidates fight for limelight

 Zemmour has no political experience but is widely known for his role as a TV commentator, which has allowed him to spread his extreme views.
 His program includes banning women from wearing Muslim headscarves in public and prohibiting construction of any “imposing” mosques or minarets.

-“There are not many factories left in this city, but there are many mosques,” Zemmour said.
+“There are not many factories left in this city, but there are many mosques,” Zemmour claimed.
 “We don’t see many skirts anymore, but we see many niqabs.”
+Zemmour often singles out Muslims for criticism and routinely exaggerates their presence and power in France.

 He was convicted last month of inciting racial hatred against underage migrants.
 Zemmour previously was convicted of incitement to racial hatred after justifying discrimination against Black and Arab people in 2010, and of incitement to religious hatred for anti-Islam comments in 2016.